Grandparents Day in September for Kids

-Grandparents Day: Did you think this one might have roots in the ancient cultures?
+For Kids: Did you think Grandparents Day had roots in the ancient cultures?
 Nope.
 Like Mother's Day and Father's Day, Grandparents Day is a modern American holiday.

 In 1978, President Carter proclaimed Grandparents Day as a National Holiday, to be celebrated in September.